kh-himanshu/Finding-properties-using-PITZER-second-Virial-Coefficient/README.md

 Reference of this paragraph:
-Introduction to Chemical Engineering Thermodynamics Eighth Edition by J. M. Smith, H. C. Van Ness, M. M. Abbott and M. T. Swihart
+Introduction to Chemical Engineering Thermodynamics Eighth Edition by J. M. Smith, H. C. Van Ness, M. M. Abbott and M. T. Swihart (Pg no 105-107)

 Pitzer Correlations for the Second Virial Coefficient The tabular nature of the generalized compressibility-factor correlation is a disadvantage, but